Sacroiliac Joint Pain - When Sitting is Unbearable

 - Additionally, stiffness in the back is common.

-- Pregnancy, mostly due to the weight of the baby causing intense pain in the area.
+- Pregnancy (the weight of the baby on this area usually results in intense pain in the sacrum)

 Before using any kind of treatment, even homemade or natural, getting a proper medical diagnosis is necessary.
-As we said at the beginning: it is not easy to find the cause of this lower back pain.
+They may do X-rays, MRIs, tests, and a physical exam in order to diagnose sacroiliitis.

 Here are some of the most common—and general—treatments for pain and inflammation:

 - Anti-inflammatory drugs, muscle relaxants, or cortisone shots